 Write a piece of code to test the installation and run it with the run button on the top right.

 Of course, as all the Raspberry Pi Desktop usage targeting Operating Systems, this one has a couple of issues too.

 - When you open an Android app there will be awkward shapes, but they will go away in a couple of seconds.

 - When you turn on the Night Light from the settings, the wireless mouse will start responding delayed and the usability definitely decreases.

 - When you try to resize Android apps, sometimes they may encounter rendering issues, and you will need to restart them.

 - While the mouse receiver is connected to the USB 3.0 port, connecting a USB thumbstick to the other 3.0 port can cause to stop the mouse input.
-When you put one of them on 3.0 and one of the 2.0 there is no problem
+When you put one of them on 3.0 and one on 2.0 there is no problem

-- As we talked about it in section 7, there is no Open GApps yet.
+- As we talked about it in Section 7, there are no Open GApps yet.

 While I was trying all these installations and tests, I haven’t encountered a memory issue (I used the 4 GB version of the RPi 4B), or the system is not crashed.
 The boot speed and launch speeds of the apps are depended on the Micro SD card speed, so using a faster card (or maybe a USB SATA SSD) may definitely improve the overall fluency but this configuration is completely usable.

 With the wide app choices of Android and Linux subsystems and Chrome Web Store apps, this platform definitely has a solid ecosystem.
 If you are looking for a decent desktop experience and some tinkering opportunities with some development tools with a Raspberry Pi, FydeOS is definitely an option that you should consider.